Key Facts

 • International symposium & workshop hosted by the DeZIM-Institute in Berlin, 9. and 10.
 November.

-From the Margins to the Centre (RaMi)
+From the margins to the mainstream (RaMi)

 Film "The RaMi Project" | Duration 2"18' | Realisation Ute Seitz // Philipp Offermann | PRIF 2021

-The RaMi project - "from the margin to the center" - deals with right-wing populist interpretations of Islam as a radical religion and considers the extent to which right-wing populist and radical right-wing movements in particular shape our societal image of Islam.
+The RaMi project - "from the margin to the centre" - deals with right-wing populist interpretations of Islam as a radical religion and considers the extent to which right-wing populist and radical right-wing movements in particular shape our societal image of Islam.
 In an interview with RADIS, Prof. Dr. Sabrina Zajak, Dr. Mirjam Weiberg-Salzmann, and PD Dr. Liriam Sponholz describe the origins and effects of right-wing populist discourse and explain why the media in particular play a crucial role in it.
 Read more.